tlevine/www.thomaslevine.com/content/!/jello-wrestling/index.md

 tags: ['performance', 'letterpress']
 ---

 I did a lot of letterpress printing in college.
-I actually ran my dorm's letterpress shop, but that's just because nobody else wanted to.

 After having made some letterpress prints for various events and initiatives, I determined that few mortal endeavours were worthy of my wonderful posters,